-The manual disconnect switch located inside the rear lounge door is used to turn off power from the battery to the 12-volt distribution panel.
+The manual disconnect switch is located on the roadside of the vehicle on the rear lounge.
+This switch is used to turn off power from the battery to the 12-volt distribution panel.

 Turning off the disconnect switch will cut power to 12 volt systems fed from the 12-volt distribution panel, but will allow the batteries to charge from the engine or inverter/charger.